 I understand the desire for a quick fix – and baskets seem like the answer to all of your organizing challenges.

-But they must be a part of a bigger system that includes decluttering and changing your daily habits.
+But any organizing product must be a part of a bigger system that includes clearing clutter and changing your daily habits.

 Next to baskets, everyone seems to want better “systems.”